robb1ee/challenge/README.md

 # Description

 This is a coding challenge.
+For deployment and testing open the corresponding files.
 If there are any questions, feel free to reach out!